-The Miller-McCune Center for Research, Media and Public Policy is 501(c)(3) nonprofit organization located in Santa Barbara, California.
+In 2007, Sara Miller McCune founded the Miller-McCune Center for Research, Media and Public Policy, a 501(c)(3) non-profit organization located in Santa Barbara, California, to provide journalists and media professionals with the tools to properly disseminate research-based knowledge to influential audiences in the U.S. and abroad.
 As a private operating foundation, the Miller-McCune Center strives to not just inform, but also to promote meaningful dialogue by reporting, in clear and concise language, the latest and most relevant scientific research and innovations shaping the issues of the day.
-We satisfy the intellectually curious while arming business leaders, politicians, scientists, and other policymakers with the information and tools they need to work towards solutions to the most pressing issues.
+Today, using print and online resources, internships, and direct outreach to the scholarly community, the Center’s goal is to tap into existing social and behavioral research to inform and promote forward-thinking actions in public policy.

-Sara Miller McCune, founder and publisher of the Miller-McCune Center for Research, Media, and Public Policy, is the publisher and chairman of SAGE Publications, Inc. SAGE is headquartered in Thousand Oaks, California, with offices in Washington D.C., London, New Delhi, Kolkata, and Singapore.
-She is also the president of the McCune Foundation, based in Montecito, California.
-In 1965, she founded SAGE in New York City, moved the company to California in 1966, and became SAGE’s chairman in 1984.
-Miller McCune, a graduate of Queens College of the City University of New York, is a member of the board of directors of the American Academy of Political and Social Science.
-She has served as a trustee of the Fielding Graduate University, headquartered in Santa Barbara, California, and she served as Fielding’s interim president in 1999-2000.
-She is currently a member of the University of California, Santa Barbara Foundation board of trustees, and the UCSB Chancellor’s Council.
+A graduate of Queens College of the City University of New York, McCune is a member of the board of directors of the Center for the Advanced Study in the Behavioral Sciences at Stanford University and of the American Academy of Political and Social Science.
+She has served as a trustee of Fielding Graduate University, headquartered in Santa Barbara, California, and as Fielding’s interim president in 1999-2000.
+She is currently a member of the UC Santa Barbara Foundation board of trustees and the UC Santa Barbara Chancellor’s Council.